 - Suncoast Trail, running 42 miles from Hillsborough County through Pasco and into Hernando County.

 - Pinellas Trail, an urban trail stretching from Tarpon Springs to St. Petersburg.

 Relax as you paddle down a meandering river beneath a live oak hammock or through mangroves in a Tampa Bay estuary, or go kayaking in the Gulf of Mexico along a beautiful stretch of beach.
 There are several scenic spots in the area for such an adventure.

 - Hillsborough River State Park, an access point for the 34.5-mile Hillsborough River Canoe Trail, offers canoe rentals.

 - Weedon Island Preserve, in Pinellas County, boasts two canoe trails.
-The southern trail is a 4-mile loop which winds through mangrove forest, seagrass flats and along the edge of Tampa Bay.
+The southern trail is a 4-mile loop which winds through a mangrove forest, seagrass flats and along the edge of Tampa Bay.
 The one-way northern trail travels through mangroves and into Snug Harbor, ending near Gandy Boulevard.

-- Upper Manatee River Canoe Trail, near Bradenton, offers the novice slow-moving currents and smooth curves along with gorgeous scenery.
+- Upper Manatee River Canoe Trail, near Bradenton, offers the novice slow-moving currents and smooth curves along with the gorgeous scenery.

 Whether it's treated as a vocation, a sport or a pastime, fishing plays an integral role in the Tampa Bay area, where anglers will find plenty of choice fishing spots.